-Staircases can be uniquely noisy locations in any property.
+Staircases with wall panels can be uniquely noisy locations in any property.
 If they’re not constructed with sound control in mind, every click, creak and squeak seems to migrate to each level of the structure in ways footfalls in other locations don’t.
 Why is that?
 By knowing a little bit about the structure surrounding our stairwells, we can begin to understand what causes unwanted noises to grow and spread, as well as what can be done about them.

 We can find significant relief from these nuisance noises by soundproofing stairs and walls in our stairwells.
 Not all stairwells present the same problems, so you’ll have to consider the type of your stairwell when attempting to soundproof it.
 It’s not always easy, but the results are well worth the effort.

 One of the reasons stairwells cause acoustical issues is that they suffer from multiple issues at once.
 The type of stairwell plays a big part in what those specific issues are.
 Also, commercial and residential soundproofing may look different from one another.